internetarchive/fatcat/fatcat-rfc.md

 instead of millions of works in a single edit) to make human QA review and reverts managable.

-Data progeny and source references are captured in the edit metadata, instead of being encoded in the entity data model itself.
+Data provenance and source references are captured in the edit metadata, instead of being encoded in the entity data model itself.
 In the case of importing external databases, the expectation is that special-purpose bot accounts are be used, and tag timestamps and external identifiers in the edit metadata.